Korea Winter Birding Endemics Tour

 - Rates: Rate per person = $3,950 (based on double occupancy)

-- Rates Include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, entrance fees & Allianz travel health insurance.
+- Rates Include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours and entrance fees.

 - Adventure level: Moderate, please check the “Welcome” page for definition

 Special offer: Included with your trip (one per room) is a copy of the field guide “Birds of East Asia: China, Taiwan, Korea, Japan, and Russia” (Princeton Field Guides) by Mark Brazil.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Korea.

 Map of the travel route here: Korea Map (opens a new page)

 If you would like to see recent photos click here: Newsletter Archives (opens a new page)

 More photos can be found here: Photo Gallery (opens new page)